judisjt/seniordesign/Eric Gatto Bio.md

 ## Project Sought

 I am looking for projects that require software development.
-A project that could be useful or informative a large audience would interest me.
+A project that could be useful or informative to a large audience would interest me.